dh256git/project27/src/support/index.md

 The location of support sessions will depend on the type of support required.
 We are based in East Sussex, England.
 However, our skills can reach far with the help of the internet.

-To illustrate where it all happens, let's look at an example, with ten sessions in our Studio 27:
+To illustrate where it all happens, let's look at an example, with ten sessions in our signature skill studio, Studio27:

 + Session 1 (consultancy): an initial in-person session at your home, or remotely over a video call;
 + Sessions 2-4 (mentoring): three sessions remotely, over video calls or text messaging;